 States that had signed the CTBT established the Preparatory Commission (PrepCom) for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) to prepare for entry into force of the treaty, such as by creating the structures and instruments of the CTBT.
 The PrepCom states that its main task "is to establish the global verification regime foreseen in the Treaty so that it will be operational by the time the Treaty enters into force."
 Its first meeting was in November 1996.
-There have been 19 such meetings, with the next scheduled for June 24-27, 2003.
-Other CTBTO groups have 8 meetings scheduled for 2003; CTBTO also holds training sessions, workshops, etc. The conference on entry into force, as provided for by Article XIV, was held in Geneva October 6-8, 1999.
-A second such conference was held November 11-13, 2001, at U.N. headquarters.
-On September 14, 2002, 18 foreign ministers, including those of Britain, France, and Russia, issued a statement calling for early entry into force of the CTBT.
-On November 22, the U.N.
-General Assembly adopted resolution 57/100 (164 for, 1 against [U.S.A.], and 5 abstain) urging states to maintain their nuclear test moratoria and urging states that have not signed and ratified the CTBT to do so as soon as possible and to avoid actions that would defeat its object and purpose.
+There have been 23 such meetings, the next is scheduled for June 27-30, 2005.
+Eight meetings of CTBTO working groups and advisory groups are scheduled for 2005.
+CTBTO also holds training sessions, workshops, etc.

-The only funding the United States provides to the PrepCom is as follows (budget authority): FY2002 actual, \$16.6 million; FY2003 actual, \$18.2 million; FY2004 request, \$19.3 million.
+The only funding the United States provides to the PrepCom is as follows (budget authority): FY2002 actual, \$16.6 million; FY2003 actual, \$18.2 million; FY2004 appropriation, \$19.0 million; and FY2005 appropriation, \$19.0 million.
+The FY2006 request is \$14.4 million.
 These funds are in the International Affairs Function 150 budget in Nonproliferation, Antiterrorism, Demining, and Related Programs (NADR).
-The FY2004 budget justification states that these funds "pay the U.S. share for the ongoing development and implementation of the international monitoring system (IMS), which supplements U.S. capabilities to detect nuclear explosions.
-Since the United States does not seek ratification and entry-into-force of the CTBT, we are not paying for Preparatory Commission activities that are not related to the IMS."
+The FY2005 budget justification states that these funds "pay the U.S. share for the ongoing development and implementation of the international monitoring system (IMS), which supplements U.S. capabilities to detect nuclear explosions.
+Since the United States does not seek ratification and entry-into-force of the CTBT, none of the funds will support Preparatory Commission activities that are not related to the IMS."